midiacom/eva-robot/EvaSIM Testing Version/README.md

 # EvaSIM Testing Versions

-In this directory are the test versions of EvaSIM in versions for Linux and Windows.
+This directory contains the test versions of EvaSIM (EVA Robot Simulator) for Linux and Windows.

 There is also a pdf explaining the step-by-step installation of the simulator software components.